George Connor (American football): Honors and later life

 In 1963, Connor was inducted into the College Football Hall of Fame.
 He was enshrined in the Pro Football Hall of Fame with the class of 1975.
 He is a member of the National Football League 1940s All-Decade Team, selected by the Pro Football Hall of Fame committee in 1969 to honor the best players of the 1940s.

-For several years Connor was a color commentator on CBS telecasts of NFL games, often working with lead announcer Jack Drees.
+For several years Connor was a color commentator for NFL telecasts on CBS, working Green Bay Packers games in 1958, Chicago Bears games from 1959 to 1967, and various regional games in 1968.

 Connor worked as a manufacturers' representative in Chicago after his retirement from the NFL.
 He died in Evanston, Illinois on March 31, 2003, aged 78 after a long illness.